paragraph-xyz/docs/src/pages/docs/migrating-to-paragraph.md

 We support importing content from Wordpress, with many other platforms (including Mirror and Substack) coming soon.
 Follow these instructions to import posts:

 1. Export your Wordpress posts.
 You should have an XML file which contains xRSS data for all your posts.
 2. Navigate to the Paragraph [Import/Export page](https://paragraph.xyz/settings/publication/import-export).
-Paste in your Wordpress RSS feed URL (which is often your Wordpress URL with /feed at the end)
+Paste in your Wordpress RSS feed URL (which is often your Wordpress URL with /feed at the end).
 3. Upload your .XML file
 4. Finally, acknowledge the content guidelines for importing posts, and import into your publication.